HDMax93/FrauenLoop_NLP_Project_2020/README.md

 ### Acknowledgements

 This project was part of a Machine Learning course hosted by [FrauenLoop](https://www.frauenloop.org/).
-Huge thanks goes to the wonderful hosts and mentors of the course, [Samantha Edds](https://github.com/samanthaedds) and [Laura Fernández Gallardo](https://github.com/laufergall), who generously shared their time and expertise.
+Huge thanks goes to the wonderful hosts and mentors of the course, [Samantha Edds](https://github.com/samanthaedds) and [Laura Fernández Gallardo](https://github.com/laufergall), who generously shared their time and expertise with us.
 Many thanks also to my class mates, for creating a great atmosphere for co-learning and for asking many interesting questions that helped us grow, and of course to the brilliant FrauenLoop community!

 ![You rock](https://michellecarlslund.com/wp-content/uploads/2018/02/you-rock.jpg)